Jarthianur/VirtualFlightRadar-Backend/README.md

 VFR-B is one of the subsystems of [AMVR](https://github.com/rueckwaertsflieger/AMVR).
 All necessary information, **required software/hardware and a setup-guide can be found in its [wiki](https://github.com/rueckwaertsflieger/AMVR/wiki)**.
-The system is kept modular, that means one can replace each component with whatever liked, unless it fits to te interfaces.
+The system is kept modular, that means one can replace each component with whatever liked, unless it fits to the interfaces.
 Please consider, even that the VFR-B is released, the AMVR isn't.
 It is still under heavy development.
 Thus we are not able to provide an easy step-by-step guide, yet.